-Installation of the GPS monument at the Copper Mountain site will require additional motorized equipment - specifically, a generator, a welder, a small air compressor, a pneumatic adhesive dispenser, and a hammer drill as described above.
+Installation of the GPS monument at the Copper Mountain site would include the use of additional motorized equipment - specifically, a generator, a welder, a small air compressor, a pneumatic adhesive dispenser, and a hammer drill as described above.

-Power Tool Use for Maintenance
+Motorized Equipment (Power Tool) Use for Maintenance

 Short- and long-term ice, snow, and wind damage may create unanticipated situations where additional modifications to the solar panel frames and telemetry infrastructure will be necessary to repair damaged equipment.
-Such repairs may require the use of the same power tools noted above, except for those needed only for the installation the GPS monument at Copper Mountain.
-Modifications to metal infrastructure, especially steel and aluminum, without power drills and saws can be time prohibitive or impossible depending on the type and thickness of the metal.
+Such repairs would be accomplished using the same power tools noted above, except for those needed only for the installation the GPS monument at Copper Mountain.
+Modifications to metal infrastructure, especially steel and aluminum, would be accomplished with power drills and saws because of the type and thickness of the metal.

-Specific examples where power tools will be required during maintenance include:
+Specific examples where use of power tools is proposed during maintenance include: